Sushil2k4/Tumor-Growth-Simulator/README.md

-# Interactive Tumor Growth Simulator
+# The Tumor Growth Simulator
 ## Overview
 The Interactive Tumor Growth Simulator is a Python-based tool that models and visualizes the growth of tumors within a grid.
 Users can interact with the simulation by adjusting parameters such as the cell proliferation rate, nutrient availability, and simulation time steps.
 This tool provides real-time visualizations and metrics to understand the dynamics of tumor growth.